 The benefits of quantifying the footprint of human development, and uncertainty in its size, highlight several advantages of joint modelling of communities when compared to the traditional approach of using distance-based multivariate statistics (e.g. Socolar et al. 2016).
 Joint models of abundance can be used to predict abundance across the pollution gradient, whereas distance-based methods cannot predict changes in abundance directly.
 Predictions of abundance can be more directly interpreted than changes in relative measures of community distance (Hui et al. 2015), making joint models useful for evaluating the expected impacts of new developments.
 The impacts of new developments on rare species are often of particular concern to conservation managers.
 Joint models have greater power than distance-based methods to detect change in rare species, because they can better distinguish between spatial variation in abundance and change in mean abundance that are caused by environmental gradients (Hui et al. 2015).
 Joint models also enable the prediction of uncertainty bounds on abundances, community state and the footprint of human impacts.
-Characterizing uncertainty in conservation planning is important, because more precise estimates of impact imply that management can make more precise decisions, such as precise spatial planning for where forests should be protected from logging.
+Characterizing uncertainty in conservation planning is important, because more precise estimates of impact imply that management can make more localized decisions, such as finer-scale spatial planning for where forests should be protected from logging.

-There are some technical challenges to further development of joint models and their application to evaluating conservation success.
-Joint models currently require a higher degree of technical sophistication to implement than traditional distance based metrics, because the analyst needs to design the structure of the model a-priori.
-For instance, we found that the amount of variance in community abundances explained by the constrained latent variable decreased if we included more unconstrained latent variables.
-This occurred because the unconstrained variables have greater flexibility to explain the community abundances than the constrained variable.
-Therefore, we recommend the analyst select the number of constrained and unconstrained variables a-priori (Hui et al. 2015), but further work is needed to test the implications of this decision.
-However, in general the number of decisions that must be made when fitting a joint model is similar to those faced by an analyst using traditional distance-based measures, where decision must be made about the distance metric and its transformation (Anderson et al. 2011).
-The availability of programming packages like BORAL (Hui 2016), which have similar useability to popular distance-based algorithms (e.g. Oksanen et al. 2017) will enhance the accessibility of joint modelling techniques and their utility for conservation planning.
+There are some technical challenges to further development of joint models and their use for informing conservation decisions.
+Joint models currently require a higher degree of technical sophistication to implement than traditional distance based metrics, because the analyst needs to design the structure of the model a priori.
+For instance, we found that the inclusion of greater numbers of unconstrained variables hid the effect of turbidity gradient.
+Inclusion of too many unconstrained variables may enhance the model’s fit to the data, but come at the cost of lower generality – because unconstrained variables cannot be predicted to unsampled sites.
+Therefore, we recommend the analyst select the number of constrained and unconstrained variables a priori (Hui et al. 2015), but further work is needed to test how accurate models with multiple unconstrained variables are when predicting to new regions.
+In general the number of decisions that must be made when fitting a joint model however, is similar to those faced by an analyst using traditional distance-based measures, where decision must be made about the distance metric and its transformation (Anderson et al. 2011).
+We also found the Bayesian model was better able to attribute noisy gradients in habitat cover to pollution than traditional methods like CCA.
+Improved statistical power in the Bayesian models over traditional methods may be because they explicitly model the mean and variance of abundance counts (Hui et al. 2015).
+The availability of programming packages like BORAL (Hui 2016), which have similar usability to popular distance-based algorithms (e.g. Oksanen et al. 2017) will enhance the accessibility of joint modelling techniques and their utility for conservation planning.